Joshimuz/VanillaWithFlake/README.md

 A Minecraft datapack to make slight tweaks, restore removed/unused content, and other QOL improvements to Vanilla with simplicity and optimisation in mind.
 This version is made for 1.14+

 ## Change List
+- Bamboo is craftable into Paper (3 Bamboo for 1 Paper)
 - Enchanted Golden Apple has a crafting recipe (8 Golden Blocks surrounding a Golden Apple)
 - Ender Dragon
 - - Creates Dragon Egg on a players first kill